slyedoc/bevy_sly_blender/readme.md

   - [ ] Could help with sync issues with component renames, currently using [script](./scripts/scene_objects.py) to find and delete
   - [ ] is 1 of 2 reason to copy collections for export, other is to replace collection instances with blueprint object
 - [x] Build script Enums, see [doc](./docs/build.md), this kinda completes the loop to tell bevy what's been exported
-- [x] Physcis - basic enum to xpbd colliders system
-  - [ ] [glTF_Physics_Blender_Exporter](https://github.com/eoineoineoin/glTF_Physics_Blender_Exporter) - would require the gltf export settings cache and expand bevy_gltf
-- [x] [Edit Collection Instance](./addons/bevy_sly/operators/edit_collection.py) is huge QOL improvement, can quickly edit a blueprint by right-clicking collection instance and selecting edit and edit in in a clean scene without having to manage visibility of everything in the library scene
+- [x] [Edit Collection Instance](./addons/bevy_sly/operators/edit_collection.py) is huge QOL improvement, can quickly edit a blueprint by right-clicking collection instance and selecting edit and edit in a clean scene without having to manage visibility of everything in the library scene
 - [x] limited scene settings component generation to copy only

 ## Restrictions